McDaniel Understands Play-Calling Questions

 Perhaps more significantly, the slow start continued a trend that began late last season, a trend that has prompted questions as to whether opposing defenses have solved the Dolphins offense and figured out how to stop it.

-Counting their final three games of the 2023 regular season, their playoff loss at Kansas City, and their 2024 games against the Jacksonville Jaguars, Buffalo Bills and Seattle Seahawks, the Dolphins have averaged 13.6 points per game and have three outings (out of seven) with 10 points or less.
+Counting their final three games of the 2023 regular season, their playoff loss at Kansas City, and their 2024 games against the Jacksonville Jaguars, Buffalo Bills, and Seattle Seahawks, the Dolphins have averaged 13.6 points per game and have three outings (out of seven) with ten points or less.

 Naturally, a lot of questions are being asked, and they're not all about the quarterback position and Tua Tagovailoa's recent concussion in Week 2.

-One of those questions is whether McDaniel ever would consider reliquinshing his play-calling duties, which he's handled throughout his entire time as Dolphins head coach.
+One of those questions is whether McDaniel ever considered relinquishing his play-calling duties, which he's handled throughout his tenure as Dolphins head coach.

-McDaniel always is very meticulous with his answers during his media sessions, but he was even more measured than usual when he addressed this topic.
+McDaniel always meticulously answers questions during his media sessions, but he was even more measured than usual when he addressed this topic.

 OTHER DOLPHINS PLAY-CALLER OPTIONS

-One thing for sure, if it ever came to McDaniel giving up play-calling duties, there wouldn't be a lack of options as an alternative.
+One thing is for sure: if it ever came to McDaniel giving up play-calling duties, there wouldn't be a lack of options as an alternative.

 We can start with offensive coordinator Frank Smith, who has collaborated with McDaniel for the past two-plus seasons.
-Smith also was the run game coordinator for the L.A.
-Chargers in 2021, but he hasn't full-blown play-calling responsibilities since 2009 when he was the offensive coordinator at Butler University.
+Smith was also the run game coordinator for the L.A.
+Chargers in 2021.
+Still, he hasn't had full-blown play-calling responsibilities since 2009, when he was the offensive coordinator at Butler University.

-Then there's QB coach Darrell Bevell, who has been an offensive coordinator for four different NFL teams, the latest the Jacksonville Jaguars in 2021.
+Then there's quarterbacks coach Darrell Bevell, an offensive coordinator for four different NFL teams, the latest the Jacksonville Jaguars in 2021.

-Associate head coach/running backs coach Eric Studesville also has been a run game coordinator and he was co-offensive coordinator (with George Godsey) for the Dolphins in 2021.
+Associate head coach/running backs coach Eric Studesville also served as run game coordinator and co-offensive coordinator (with George Godsey) for the Dolphins in 2021.

-Based on the credentials, Bevell would seem to be the logical choice here.
+Based on the credentials, Bevell is the logical choice here.

-But that's only is a switch is made, and again we'd consider very unlucky to happen.
+But that's only if a switch is made, and again, we'd consider it very unlucky.
 But the calls for it and the questions about it absolutely — as McDaniel is fully aware — will keep coming if the offense doesn't turn things around.